rpoliselit/poloniex_python/README.md

 Parameter | Mandatory
 --------- | ---------
 symbol | No
-* `symbol` of a given market written is capital letters.
+* `symbol` of a given market written in capital letters.

 ```
 client.cancelAllOrders()